 Disengaged employees are expensive, costing organizations $450-$550 billion every year.
 If you can’t get a potential hire to engage with your process, you might have a problem with that candidate, or you’ve got a problem with the experience you’re providing them.

 Promoting employee loyalty should start at the initial interview.
 When a programming professional interviews for a position at your company, part of your job is convincing them that you’re a great place to work.
 Any coder worth hiring will certainly receive other offers, so it’s your job to entice them to work for your company.

 Compelling a qualified software development candidate to work for your company means providing them with what they want—within reason.
-This can include appropriate compensation, flexibility, organizational culture, training, and clarity.
+This can include appropriate compensation, flexibility, organizational culture, constructive recruitment feedback, training, and clarity.
 When you give a developer everything they’re looking for, you’re practically guaranteeing great results.

 Have more questions about how to hire software developers?
 Let us know in the comments.
 Want to know how Codility can help you hire the best developers?
-Request a tour of our platform today:
+Request a tour of our tech recruiting platform today: